 --If you have artistic skills (painting, sketching, etc.) and would like to make some art for my home, then I would cover the cost of supplies.

 --If you play the piano, then you could play continuo or duet parts for my oboe recital pieces during my practice sessions.
 (I have an electronic keyboard).

---After briefly hosting foster dogs for the Arizona Humane Society, I adopted a wonderful dog named Ivan on 10 December 2017.
-He was found as a stray and is estimated to be about six years old now.
-He's a mixed breed and looks mostly like a "lemon beagle" (such as the famous "Funny Dog Maymo" on YouTube), but bigger at 45 pounds / 20 kilos.
+--I have a wonderful dog named Ivan on 10 December 2017.
+He was found as a stray and is estimated to be about seven years old now.
+He's a mixed breed and looks mostly like a "lemon beagle," but bigger at 45 pounds / 20 kilos.
 Helping me train him can certainly be a valuable part of your duties.

 Large spare bedroom in private townhome with full-sized bed and private (en suite) bathroom with shower and tub.
 There is a full-size bed (and a large airbed for a second Workawayer) and a small desk suitable for laptop use.
 Large closet with plenty of hangars.

 I provide breakfast: a variety of cereals, bread, bagels, waffles, oatmeal, eggs, milk, orange juice, coffee and tea are usually on hand.
 You must provide for your own lunch and dinner.
 There is a supermarket literally next door.

 You have full access to the kitchen as well as the living room, laundry room and back patio.
 The large-screen TV has network channels and a Roku with Hulu, Amazon Prime and many basic cable channels.
 I also an Xbox 360 with a modest selection of games.